Livability Tax Program - Primary Residence Declaration

 This list is not exhaustive nor prescriptive, it is illustrative.
 The important aspect is that the number of days applies to the number of days as a primary residence and not the number of days a person is physically in their property.

-An owner of a residential property, or their authorized agent, will be required to annually declare if their property qualifies for the primary residential subclass.
+An owner of a qualifying residential property, or their authorized agent, will be required to declare annually if their property is eligible for the primary residential subclass.

-This declaration will be conducted online and only one owner, or their authorized agent, need declare.
+This declaration will be conducted online and only one owner, or their authorized agent, can declare.
 You do not need to upload any supporting documents, but you may be asked for them later.

-Access Codes were included on the Primary Residence Declaration letter mailed to residential property owners in late October.
-Effective at 4:30 PM on December 31, 2024, the Housing Action Team will no longer be able to re-issue access codes.
-Please note that the Declaration will conclude at midnight on December 31, 2024.
+Effective 4:30 PM on December 30, the Housing Action Team will no longer be able to re-issue access codes.
+Please note that the Declaration will conclude at midnight on December 31, annually.

 An authorized agent is defined as a person or company authorized to act on behalf of a residential property owner in the Town of Canmore.
 This can be an individual who is not a property manager, such as a member of your family.
 Alternatively, you can designate a property management company as an authorized agent to manage your account(s).
 Download and complete the Authorized Agent - Individual or the Authorized Agent - Property Manager form and return taxes@canmore.ca as listed at the top of the form.